PredictionWagers/v1.0/README.md

 > I will bet a maximum of $10 (minimum $2), that the Lakers will beat the Celtics tomorrow.
 I am offering a 125% profit (+125), so if you bet $2 and you win, you will receive $4.50, for a profit of $2.50.

 To use the app, you must use the Chrome or Firefox browser, and be logged into MetaMask with a <b>Kovan</b> address selected that contains <b>WAGER</b> tokens.
-1. The first time a Kovan address is used, click the <b>[Unlock WAGER Tokens]</b> button, so the app can access tokens from the address that is selected in MetaMask.
+1. The first time a Kovan address is used, click <b>Connect</b> on the Metamask popup, and (at the top of the app) click the <b>[Unlock WAGER Tokens]</b> button, so the app can access tokens from the address that is selected in MetaMask.
 2. The Proposer shall deposit tokens to cover their side of the wager.
 For example, if the Proposer offers a 125% profit on a $10 wager, then they must deposit $12.50.
 3. The Proposer may withdraw their deposit at any time before it is accepted.
 4. If a Proposer wants to bet against their own Wager Proposal, the Proposer must use a different Kovan address.